Reilly Center Room 217

 Monday through Friday

 St. Bonaventure University has long valued the military veteran as a member of our campus community.
-Our 2016 designation by U.S. News & World Report as a Top 20 school in the North for veterans affirms our commitment to veterans and their dependents.
-Our new Student Veterans Center is staffed by two full-time employees dedicated solely to the needs of veterans as they transition from military to academic life.
+Our recognition by U.S. News & World Report and Militaryfriendly.com as a great school in the Northeast for veterans affirms our commitment to veterans and their dependents.
+Our Office of Veterans Services, featuring a veterans lounge and academic support center, is staffed by a full-time director dedicated solely to the needs of veterans as they transition from military to academic life.

 St. Bonaventure students and staff will participate in a number of events this week to pay tribute to veterans.